Claude 3.5 vs Claude 4: Complete Model Comparison Guide

 Strengths:

-- Most economical - Lowest cost option
+- Very economical - Lowest cost option

 - Good for basics - Handles simple coding tasks well